 On a Seychelles vacation, Anse Lazio is one of the best beaches in the world.
 The clear blue water and granite boulders lining the shore look perfect.
 It is a good place to snorkel in its sheltered coves.
 Activities such as swimming and sunbathing can be enjoyed here.
 This is a family-friendly beach.
 Despite being popular, it never feels crowded.

 La Digue Island

-This is one of the best beaches in the Seychelles and the third largest inhabited island of the Seychelles.
+This is one of the best beaches in Seychelles and the third largest inhabited island of Seychelles.
 To reach La Digue, it is necessary to take the ferry from Victoria.
 Today, the island's main industry is tourism.
 It is known for its beaches, especially Anse Source d'Argent and Grand Anse.
 Veuve Nature Reserve, in the island's interior, is home to the rare black paradise flycatcher of which there are only about 100 in existence.
 La Digue's tallest peak, Belle Vue, is in the central part of the island.
-The island has plenty of accommodation and activities to offer visitors.
+The island has plenty of accommodations and activities to offer visitors.

 Vallee de Mai

 Vallee de Mai is a nature reserve on the island of Praslin.
 This palm forest has been designated as a UNESCO World Heritage site as it is home to several endemic plants.
 The rare coco de mer tree has the largest seed in the world.
 The pristine natural beauty here has not been disturbed and is one of the oldest forested lands.
 It has been called the Garden of Eden.
 It is a good place for bird watching including the endangered black parrot, of which there are between 500 and 900 left in the wild.